Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

     and converts each line into a key/value pair, which is collected as the output of the mapper.

+  * Input for the mapper.
+By default, use TextInputFormat. the offset from the beginning of the file is key and the line will be the value.
+But key is discarded for some *unknown* reason.

-  * By default, the prefix of a line up to the first tab character is the key and the rest of the line will be the value.
+  * Output from the mapper.
+By default, the prefix of a line up to the first tab character is the key and the rest of the line will be the value.
 If there is no tab character in the line, then entire line is considered as key and the value is null.

 - reducer.